Welcome to London

 Top 3 Travel Tips

-An Oyster Card is the cheapest way to travel on the underground tube system, for a cost effective way to get around
+- An Oyster Card is the cheapest way to travel on the underground and on buses, the Visitor Oyster card is recommended for tourists

 The tube system is broken down into 11 different zones.
 Central areas of London fall into zones 1 and 2

 The iconic red London buses run throughout the capital and with frequent services it couldn’t be easier to get around.
 You can take in many famous sights along the way making this one of the more scenic transport choices during your London short break.
 Travel Cards and Oyster Cards are both accepted on the bus so it’s a cost effective way to travel, saving you plenty of money.
 The average cost of a single journey on London buses is £2.30 but with a pay as you go Oyster Card the price will be just £1.35

 London is served by thousands of distinctive black cabs which can be found all over the city.
 You can book a cab in advance from your hotel to ensure you arrive at your destination in plenty of time but for extra convenience they can also be found at taxi ranks throughout the city or flagged down in the street.
 A fifteen minute journey between 12 and 8pm will typically cost somewhere between £8.40 and £13.40.
 There is a minimum fare of £2.40 for all journeys at all times